menu

 Length of Commute

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The North Edison neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the North Edison neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-20.2% of commuters here travel more than one hour just one-way to work.
+19.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
-This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.6% of all neighborhoods in America.
+This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.4% of all neighborhoods in America.

 People

-In addition, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the North Edison neighborhood.
-This neighborhood is uniquely immersed with more "urban sophisticates" than 98.1% of neighborhoods across the country.
+Also, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the North Edison neighborhood.
+This neighborhood is uniquely immersed with more "urban sophisticates" than 97.5% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the North Edison neighborhood.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives.

 Modes of Transportation